ivannowinoto/electronic-design-automation/README.md

 - Physical design automation
 - Verilog parsing and manipulation

-## License

-These projects are academic assignments and competition submissions.
-Please respect academic integrity policies if you are a student working on similar assignments.

-## Acknowledgments

-- Course instructors for problem design and guidance
-- ICCAD 2025 CAD Contest organizers
-- EDA research community

 ---

 **For detailed information about each project, please refer to the individual README.md files in each folder.**